 Bone-In Whole Turkey Breast - Insert a meat thermometer into the thickest part of the turkey breast without touching any bone.

 Turkey Legs, Thighs, and Wings - Because these cuts of turkey are smaller, a traditional meat thermometer will be too large.
 An instant-read thermometer is best for these smaller pieces.

 Turkey Roasting Guide

 The Turkey Roasting Guide found below has information on how long to roast a whole turkey, boneless turkey breasts, and bone-in whole turkey breast.
-Weights of these turkey products are listed in the column "Ready to Cook Weight".
+The weights of these turkey products are listed in the column "Ready to Cook Weight".
 Use the corresponding "Minutes per Pound" to calculate how long to roast a turkey.
-Use the lowest minutes per pound for the lower ready to cook weight and use the higher minutes per pound for the higher weight range.
+Use the lowest minutes per pound for the lower ready-to-cook weight and use the higher minutes per pound for the higher weight range.